awsdocs/amazon-aurora-user-guide/doc_source/CHAP_GettingStartedAurora.CreatingConnecting.Aurora.md

 You can automatically connect an existing EC2 instance to the Aurora MySQL DB cluster from the **Create Database** page\.
 The RDS console simplifies setting up the connection between an EC2 instance and your Aurora MySQL DB cluster\.

 Before setting up a connection between an EC2 instance and an Aurora DB cluster, make sure you meet the requirements described in [Overview of automatic connectivity with an EC2 instance](ec2-rds-connect.md#ec2-rds-connect-overview)\.

-If you make changes to required security groups after you configure connectivity, the changes might affect the connection between the EC2 instance and the Aurora DB cluster\.
+If you change these security groups after you configure connectivity, the changes might affect the connection between the EC2 instance and the Aurora DB cluster\.

 **Note**
 You can only set up a connection between an EC2 instance and an Aurora DB cluster automatically by using the AWS Management Console\.
 You can't set up a connection automatically with the AWS CLI or RDS API\.